awsdocs/amazon-chime-sdk-developer-guide/doc_source/play-audio-get-digits.md

 *Required* – Yes
 *Default value* – None

-The SIP media application always invokes its Lambda function after running the `PlayAudioAndGetDigits` action, with an `ACTION_SUCCESSFUL` or `ACTION_FAILED` invocation event type\.
+The SIP media application always invokes its AWS Lambda function after running the `PlayAudioAndGetDigits` action, with an `ACTION_SUCCESSFUL` or `ACTION_FAILED` invocation event type\.
 When the application successfully gathers digits, it sets the `ReceivedDigits` value in the `ActionData` object\.
-The following example shows the invocation event structure of that Lambda function\.
+The following example shows the invocation event structure of that AWS Lambda function\.

 ```
 {